 Federal law established by the Secure and Fair Enforcement for Mortgage Licensing Act of 2008 (SAFE Act) now states that any individual who, for compensation or gain, takes a residential mortgage loan application or offers or negotiates terms of a residential mortgage loan application, must be licensed or registered as a Mortgage Loan Originator (MLO).
 A key part of the law is the requirement for licensing of Mortgage Loan Originators through the Nationwide Mortgage Licensing System (NMLS).

-1) Individuals licensed under the Department of Business Oversight (CFL or CRMLA).
+1) Individuals licensed under the California Department of Financial Protection and Innovation (CA-DFPI).

 NOTE: Independent loan processors/underwriters must also comply with SAFE Act licensing requirements.